TE ARA KAKARIKI EVENTS

 Site First Aider: Letitia Lum.
 Nicola Hely.
 Su Langdon

-Alarm System: Site leader will have a whistle
+Alarm System: Site leader will have a whistle, this is attached to the first aid kit

-Assembly Point: TAK Trailer / turn around area at the entrance of the site.
+Assembly Point: TAK Trailer or entrance of the site.

 Other Relevant Information: